karthikrao-23/AgentScheduler/docs/design/architecture.md

 #### 3.2.2 Priority-Aware Smoothing (Bin Packing)
 When `Total Demand > Capacity`, how do we decide who gets staff?
 1.  **Sort**: Sort all requests for a given hour by Priority (1 = Highest).
+    -   *Tie-Breaker*: If priorities are equal, sort alphabetically by Customer Name to ensure deterministic scheduling.
 2.  **Pass 1 (Full Fill)**: Iterate top-down.
 If `Remaining Capacity >= Request`, fully satisfy it.
 3.  **Pass 2 (Partial Fill)**: If `Remaining Capacity > 0` but less than request, give the remainder to the next highest priority client.
 4.  **Record Unmet**: Track exactly which clients lost coverage for reporting.